TABLE OF CONTENTS

 Copyright interests in this collection may not have been transferred to the University of Texas.
 Researchers assume full responsibility for observing all copyright, property, and libel laws as they apply.
 Additionally, the public use of material must be cited.
 See citation information below.

-Lang and Witchell papers, Alexander Architectural Archives, University of Texas Libraries, The University of Texas at Austin
+Lang and Witchell collection, Alexander Architectural Archives, University of Texas Libraries, The University of Texas at Austin

 Processing is not completed.
 Please see archival staff for more information.